BIOS4910IGEM – International Genetically Engineered Machine

 • Design and plan innovation projects

-• Explain the principles of basic and advanced methods of synthetic and molecular biology ?and plan and conduct your own experiments
+• Explain the principles of synthetic and molecular biology to a non-expert audience

-• Apply project management in an interdisciplinary setting
+• Apply time management and project management in an interdisciplinary setting

 Admission to the course

-Master students from all directions of study at UiO can apply, as long as they are full-time students in at least one of the two semesters that overlap with the iGEM competition.
-Bachelor students at the Faculty of Mathematics and Natural Sciences in their last year of study can also apply for admission to the course.
-Interested students who do not fulfill the above requirements are encouraged to contact the course responsible (see below).
+Master's students from all disciplines at UiO can apply, provided they are full-time students in at least one of the two semesters that overlap with the iGEM competition.
+Additionally, Bachelor's students in their final year from the Faculty of Mathematics and Natural Sciences are eligible to apply.
+If you do not meet these requirements, please contact the course responsible for further guidance (see below).

 Formal prerequisite knowledge